 How Thick Should a Speaker Box Be?

 Speaker boxes should be either 3/4″ or 1/2″ thick.
-They need to be thick enough to absorb sound waves which resonate inside the box.
+They need to be thick enough to absorb sound waves that resonate inside the box.

 But not so heavy that they add too much weight to the speaker itself.
 The thicknesses will depend on how loud you want your speakers, as well as the space.